Transfer Application Procedure

 - non-refundable application fee ($85 for domestic and $100 for international undergraduate applications)

 - official academic transcripts from all colleges/universities attended

 - online portfolio and essay (required for studio-based major programs)

 Letters of Recommendation are not required and not recommended.
-The College Report, Secondary School Final Report, Mid-term Report, and Letters of Recommendation on The Common Application are not required and not recommended.
+The College Report, Secondary School Final Report, and Mid-term Report on The Common Application are not required and not recommended.

 ACT or SAT scores are not required for transfer applicants with more than 30 semester hours of transferable courses completed.
 Qualifying AP scores can be used to meet transfer admission coursework requirements.
 All AP or IB scores should be sent directly from the testing agency.